bigtestjs/bigtestjs.io/source/guides/getting-started/introduction.html.md

 Interactors are the heart and soul of BigTest.
 In simple terms, we render the application into the browser and interactors _drive_ the application around.
-They use covergences to make sure the element exits and can be interacted with before performing the interaction you want.
+They use convergences to make sure the element exists and can be interacted with before performing the interaction you want.

-Interactors also match the composibility you get with modern componets.
+Interactors also match the composability you get with modern components.
 This means you can compose your tests in a similar way you compose your UI.

+To learn more about interactors be sure to look at the [interactor guides.](/guides/interactors/introduction)

 ### CLI

-The [BigTest CLI](https://github.com/bigtestjs/cli) aims to make setting up acceptance testing in SPAs easy.
-Things like setup, build tool integration, and browser launching simple.
+The [BigTest CLI](https://github.com/bigtestjs/cli) aims to make setting up acceptance testing in SPAs easy (like setup, build tool integration, and browser launching)

-You can think of the CLI as a [Karma](https://karma-runner.github.io/2.0/index.html) or [Testem](https://github.com/testem/testem) but easier to setup and contains other helful CLI commands to work with the BigTest framework (like `bigtest init`).
+You can think of the CLI as a [Karma](https://karma-runner.github.io/2.0/index.html) or [Testem](https://github.com/testem/testem) but easier to set up and contains other helpful CLI commands to work with the BigTest framework (like `bigtest init`).

 **Without using the CLI**

 Interactors and convergences can be used without BigTest CLI.
-The trade off is you will need to bring your own browser launcher (like [Karma](https://karma-runner.github.io/2.0/index.html) or [Testem](https://github.com/testem/testem)).
+The tradeoff is you will need to bring your own browser launcher (like [Karma](https://karma-runner.github.io/2.0/index.html) or [Testem](https://github.com/testem/testem)).
 If your application is already running tests in the browser with Karma/testem, you can easily plug convergence/interactor into your existing setup.

+[Checkout the examples GitHub
+repo](https://github.com/bigtestjs/examples) to see the different ways to get going with BigTest.